SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - wMajor=3 is used if the Werner SF3 sample format is used.
 - Otherwise, use wMajor=2

-WORD wMinor = 128 (SFe32)
+WORD wMinor = 1024 (SFe32)

 - Legacy SF players might not support wMajor=4.
-- SFe32 files technically appear as Version 2.128/3.128.
+- SFe32 4.00 files may technically appear as Version 2.1024/3.1024.
+- Update for 4.00.9: the second byte now represents the specification version, so 128 has become 1024.

 The size must be exactly 4 bytes.
 Reject files with an "ifil" subchunk that isn't 4 bytes as "Structurally Unsound".

 ### Using the specification version

-Alternatively, the wMajor and wMinor can be set in the same way as the specification version, for example wMajor=4, wMinor=0 becomes wMajor=3, wMinor=128.
+Alternatively, the wMajor and wMinor can be set in the same way as the specification version, for example version 4.00 becomes wMajor=4, wMinor=0.

 ### In case of missing ifil subchunk

 If the "ifil" subchunk is missing, either:

-- Assume version 3.128 or 4.0.
+- Assume version 3.1024 or 4.0.
 - Reject the file as "Structurally Unsound".

 * * *